Whittier, California Therapists

 Whittier is part of Service Planning Area 7 in the Community Health Needs Assessment.
 In this region, respondents indicated that mental health needs were significant.

-- The community includes a high percentage of foreign born and non-English speakers.
+- The community includes a high percentage of foreign-born and non-English speakers.
 This population is more susceptible to a perceived stigma associated with seeking out help with mental health difficulties.

 Innovation in Whittier, California

 As awareness has grown about these issues, the Whittier Police Department and the Los Angeles County Department of Mental Health (LACDMH) entered into an innovative partnership.
 Together these two agencies create the Whittier Mental Health Evaluation Team (WMHET).
 Officers and mental health professionals work together to handle calls involving people who may be experiencing a mental health crisis.
-The teams can also respond to situation that call for a social services intervention.
-Once the initial emergency has passed, the WMHET arranges for follow up and ongoing care.
+The teams can also respond to a situation that calls for a social services intervention.
+Once the initial emergency has passed, the WMHET arranges for follow-up and ongoing care.
 Besides leading to better outcomes for consumers, this approach has led to an improved relationship between law enforcement and the provider community.